 Items you borrow can be returned to any public library in Ireland.

-You can renew online, in person, or by telephone.
+You can renew your loans online, in person, or by telephone.

-If renewing by telephone, please be ready to quote the number of the item (above the bar-code) or your library card number.
+If renewing by telephone, please be ready to quote your library card number or the number of the item (located at barcode).